Your free business.com+ membership unlocks exclusive tech deals and advisor support

 why is nepotism harmful

-While nepotism isn’t illegal in most private-sector workplaces, it’s widely considered one of the most damaging management practices an organization can allow.
-Even when favoritism is subtle or unintentional, it can undermine trust, weaken business decision-making and erode company culture.
+While nepotism isn’t illegal in most private-sector workplaces, it’s widely viewed as one of the most damaging management practices an organization can tolerate.
+Even when favoritism is subtle or unintentional, it can chip away at trust, weaken business decision-making and erode company culture.

-• Putting favored employees in a difficult position: Even employees who benefit from nepotism may struggle.
-Salmon Byrne noted that co-workers often question whether the person truly earned their role, creating tension, resentment and credibility issues from day one.
+• Putting favored employees in a difficult position: Even those who benefit from nepotism can struggle.
+Salmon Byrne has noted that co-workers often question whether the individual truly earned their role, which can create tension and fuel impostor syndrome.

-• Limiting access to top talent: Favoritism narrows the candidate pool and makes it harder to build teams based on merit.
-Over time, this weakens workplace collaboration, knowledge-sharing and employee development.
+• Limiting access to top talent: Favoritism narrows the candidate pool.
+Over time, this weakens workplace collaboration and employee development.

-• Damaging brand reputation: Perceived unfairness doesn’t stay internal.
-Bud Caddell, founder and CEO of NOBL, noted that nepotism is often called out because it’s the most visible form of favoritism.
-When merit doesn’t align with advancement, employees — and the public — take notice, potentially damaging a brand’s reputation.
+• Damaging brand reputation: Perceived unfairness rarely stays internal.
+When merit doesn’t align with advancement, employees — and eventually customers — take notice, potentially damaging a brand’s reputation.

 How can you prevent nepotism in the workplace?